AndreaHobby/CMS-Data/README.md

 ## Project Overview

 This project uses toe and foot amputation data from CMS's inpatient and outpatient data.
+The goal of this project is to understand the trends in utilization of inpatient and outpatient toe and foot amputation services.
+This started out as a project for a job interview but I expanded on it to display some of my experience with SAS.

 ## The Resources/Tools
 ![hcup](img/hcup.jpg)        ![sas](img/sas.png)